Click on our frequently asked questions to find out more information about the Cafetto range.

 Grinding without cleaning leads to loss of grind speed, loss of dosing consistency and a higher temperature.

 - Removes old, oily, stale coffee residues blocking the grinder spout, therefore improving flavour

-Based on the average consumption of coffee in a café, we recommend cleaning your grinder twice a week.
+Based on the average consumption of coffee in a café, we recommend cleaning your grinder at the end of every day.